JackClarkson03/Take-Home-Compatibility-Task/README.md

 The goal of this project is to build a mini-pipeline for compatibility scoring based on conversation audio and psychometrics.
 With the focus being on clear thinking, trade-offs and testable endpoints, the pipeline is relatively simple, with the focus being on justificaiton of choices, and the writeup.

 ## Live Demo and Usage
-** Input information about how to run the project
+** Input information about how to run the project.
+What is the folder structure and what does each file do?

 ## Architecture & Design Decisions
 This section justifies all architectural decision made about the pipeline.
 The first few steps are consistent for both the baseline compatibility model, and the matching heuristic model: